All cohorts

 The Corners Worksheet

-A guided checklist for close-button labels, empty states, footer disclaimers — the layer where AI-built sites give themselves away.
+A guided checklist for close-button labels, empty states, footer disclaimers; the layer where AI-built sites give themselves away.

 Session Recording

 Delivered within 24 hours of the live session.
-Yours to keep, ungated.

 7-Day Implementation Challenge